prateek3636/open-tracker/README.md

 To run the app, System need to be installed node, NPM and Mongo.
 To run this app -

-1 - Checkout the codebase
+1 - Checkout/Clone the codebase

-2 - Go to the route Directory and run
+2 - Go to the route Directory -  open-tracker

 3 - npm install